Class of 1959

 - Author Unknown

-but we certainly know it was not a product of
+but we know this was not a product of

 Miss Greenwood's Major Works English